djberg96/strongtyping/README.md

 Most of this document was written by Ryan Pavlik, including the Q&A below.
 It does not necessarily reflect my own opinions.
 I am just the maintainer.

+In addition, I consider this library obsolete, and have decided to archive it.
+Please see more modern options in the "See Also" section below, and use one of them instead.

 ## Description
 The strongtyping library is a provides a convenient way for Ruby methods to check parameter types, and also dynamically query them.
 In addition to